Comau/pyedo/README.md

 myedo = edo('10.42.0.49') # create an instance of an eDO object
 ```
 You are now able to connect your device with e.DO via Python.

+The addresses available for e.DO are: '10.42.0.49' for the Ethernet/LAN connection and '192.168.12.1' for the WiFi connection

 # INIT
 This method allows to initialize the e.DO robot, with or without gripper: